 While it is true that the data a retailer would get from the Facebook login is unpredictable and inconsistent, it is, however, oftentimes more reliable than the data that can be gathered using more traditional solutions.
 Contrary to one-time registrations, where users often provide fake or incomplete personal info, they are usually more honest on social media sites when providing demographic and contact information.

 This can also come in handy for users themselves, as providing correct information can assure that companies will send them enhanced, personalized offers, providing them with an improved experience.
-Sometimes, nothing is more annoying as receiving an irrelevant information or promotion, and a personalized approach would solve this issue.
+Sometimes, nothing is more annoying than receiving irrelevant information or promotion, and a personalized approach would solve this issue.

 4. No Password: visitors save time

-That is exactly where the Facebook login button has the biggest advantage – the login is just one password, or, if the user has already been logged in Facebook using the same device – one click away.
+That is exactly where the Facebook login button has the biggest advantage – the login is just one password, or if the user has already been logged in Facebook using the same device – one click away.
 No frustration.
 No lost time (it cuts traditional registration time down 5 times).
-Remembering the Facebook password should be no hassle for most people, since there are 2 billion active Facebook users and they spend around 20 minutes per day on the website.
+Remembering the Facebook password should be no hassle for most people since on a daily basis there are 1.82 billion active Facebook users and they spend around 38 minutes per day on the website.

 5. Retailer saves conversions and money